wp-plugins/combo-slideshow/readme.txt

 = How do I change the color to the left and right of my images in the slideshow? = In /views/default/gallery.php find this line: slideshow.letterbox = "#000"; Change #000 to #FFF for white, or any other hex color code.

+= How can I achieve a liquid layout? =
+Simply apply a "width:100%" CSS rule using both the ".ngslideshow.nivoSlider" classes, it will override the default fixed width

 == Screenshots ==

 1. Slideshow gallery pro with thumbnails at the bottom.